carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ~~~
 {: .output}

-> ## Notes
+> ## Makin single-copy clusters
-If the option -e is added, the resulting clusters will contain only single-copy genes from each taxon, i.e. orthologues.
-This flag exclude clusters within paralogues.
-This is useful to make genome-level phylogenetic analyses in only single copy-genes.
+> If the option `-e` is added, the resulting clusters will contain only single-copy genes from each taxon, i.e. orthologues.
+This flag excludes
+> clusters within paralogues.
+This is useful for making genome-level phylogenetic analyses in only single-copy genes.

-However, it's important to note that using only orthologues may overlook genes that have undergone significant divergence or genes with species-specific functions.
-Including paralogues, which are duplicated genes within a genome, or genes with no clear orthologues can also be informative in certain pangenomic analyses, such as studying gene family expansions or specific adaptations within a species.
+> However, it's important to note that using only orthologues may overlook genes that have undergone significant divergence or genes
+> with species-specific functions.
+Including paralogues, which are duplicated genes within a genome, or genes with no clear orthologues
+> can also be informative in certain pangenomic analyses, such as studying gene family expansions or specific adaptations within a species.
 {: .callout}

 ## Describe your gene families in one table